 Secretive data collection company CerCareOne (now closed-down) made over 18,000 requests for data over the five years, then sold real-time GPS coordinates to bounty hunters, bail bondsmen, and bail agents for up to $1,100 per location.
 The data trickled down as bounty hunters were then able to sell the data to others – Motherboard claims its investigative staff were able to purchase such coordinates for $300.

 The allegations have prompted 15 senators to write to the Federal Trade Commission and the Federal Communications Commission to investigate the selling of customers’ GPS data.
 Geoffrey Starks, a recently appointed commissioner of the FCC, responded to the scandal: “[T]he for-profit location data industry has flourished in the shadows without any government oversight.
 The lights are starting to come on, and I believe that the FCC should use its authority to stop this practice, safeguard the public, and hold those responsible for this outrageous conduct accountable.”

 Charles Rhea Shaw III, a bail agent in Georgia who appears to have been a CerCareOne customer, told Motherboard, “This type [of] information is solely used for and extremely beneficial in locating and tracking wanted fugitives.”
 While that may be the case, the mere fact that exact, real-time locations can be so easily and secretly sold then re-sold to unverified parties, brings forth major privacy concerns for all telecom customers.

 That’s all for this week from Tech Tyranny and Digital Despots.
-Check back in next Monday to find out what’s happening in the digital realm and how it impacts you.We value your comments!
-Please weigh in on our comment section below.
+Check back in next Monday to find out what’s happening in the digital realm and how it impacts you.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com